csikasote/bembaspeech-exps/README.md

 This repository contains the resources (dataset, code and scripts) for reproducing experiments in the [BembaSpeech: A Speech Recognition Corpus for the Bemba Language]().

 ## Experimental Setup
-In this project we used the [DeepSpeech v0.8.2] release for our experiments.
+In this project we used the [DeepSpeech v0.8.2]() release for our experiments.
 We refer the reader to [Mozilla DeepSpeech]() for latest updates.
-All the experiments were run using Google Colab pro.

 ## Resources
 ### Dataset
 The data used in this project was obtained from the [BembaSpeech]() corpus.
 It consist of audio files whose size is not more than 10 seconds as per DeepSpeech input pipeline requirement.